insurance dispute arbitration in Bentonville, Ohio 45105

 It all began on October 3, 2023, when a freak storm swept through Bentonville, causing severe damage to Mark’s farmhouse.
 The heavy winds uprooted large trees that crashed onto his roof, causing over $48,625 in structural damage.
 Mark promptly filed a claim with EverSafe, his insurer for the past seven years, hoping the process would be swift and straightforward.

 But it wasn’t.
-EverSafe adjusted the claim and offered Mark a settlement of only $20,400, citing “wear and tear” exclusions and depreciated values.
+EverSafe adjusted the claim and offered Mark a settlement of only $20,400, citing wear and tear” exclusions and depreciated values.
 For Mark, who had meticulously maintained the house his grandfather built, this was both insulting and financially crippling.

 After repeated appeals through EverSafe’s internal dispute process failed, Mark requested arbitration on January 15, 2024, invoking the arbitration clause in his policy.
 The hearing was scheduled for March 12, 2024, at the Bentonville Town Hall, with retired judge Helen Ramirez as the arbitrator.

 The three-day arbitration was grueling.
-Mark’s attorney, Jenna Cross, presented detailed repair estimates from local contractors and expert testimony from a structural engineer, Dr. Lisa Chen, who testified that the damage was indeed sudden and caused by the storm, not gradual wear.
+Mark’s attorney, Jenna Cross, presented detailed repair estimates from local contractors and expert testimony from a structural engineer, Dr. the claimant, who testified that the damage was indeed sudden and caused by the storm, not gradual wear.
 On the other hand, EverSafe’s counsel argued that Mark had delayed reporting the damage, exacerbating the losses, and relied heavily on a 2017 home inspection report that flagged minor roofing issues.

 The emotional toll was evident.
 Mark, a 52-year-old farmer, spoke about the sentimental value of his home and how the insufficient payout would force him to take expensive loans, putting his family’s future in jeopardy.
 For EverSafe, defending the settlement meant maintaining firm control over claims in a region recently marred by frequent weather incidents.